neogeographica/expak/README.rst

 -------------

 It's a Python module and utility, so you need Python!
 If you don't have Python installed, `go get it`_.
-Note that while both Python 2 and Python 3 are available, for expak specifically you will want to get the latest version of Python 2.
+The latest stable version of either Python 2 or Python 3 will work... if you're new to Python, you should look elsewhere for advice on whether to use 2 or 3, but the general consideration is that currently more stuff is compatible with Python 2.

 You'll probably also want a Python package manager to help install expak (and other things).
 If you're going to be running on Windows, you can skip this